chainguard-dev/edu/content/chainguard/administration/iam-organizations/identity-examples/jenkins-identity/index.md

     ./chainctl auth login --identity-token $token --identity <your jenkins identity>
     ./chainctl auth configure-docker --identity-token $token --identity <your jenkins identity>
     ./chainctl images repos list
-    docker pull cgr.dev/<group>/<repo>:<tag>
+    docker pull cgr.dev/<organization>/<repo>:<tag>
 '''
 ```

 Save the job, and then build it using the `Build with Parameters` option.

-Assuming everything works as expected, your pipeline will be able to assume the identity and run the `chainctl images repos list` command, listing repositories available to the group.
+Assuming everything works as expected, your pipeline will be able to assume the identity and run the `chainctl images repos list` command, listing repositories available to the organization.

 ```
 . . .